 While wearing gloves, pinch off two equal sized balls of Part A and Part B and blend together fully until the clay is no longer marbled and uniform in color.
 You have approximately 90-120 minutes of working time before the clay starts to harden, so take your time.
 Once the clay is thoroughly mixed, remove your gloves to make it easier to work with the clay.
 For this tutorial, I mixed a small blueberry sized ball of both Part A and B of clay.

 For each earring pinch off a very small ball of clay and roll it into a smooth ball in the palm of your hand.
 Press the ball into your bezel with your fingers to create an even flat smooth surface in the base of the earring.

 Repeat with other sizes of Bitsy Earring Posts.
-On the Drop and Triangle Shapes, use a toothpick to press the Crystal Clay up into the crevices.
+On the Drop and Triangle Shapes, use a toothpick to press the Epoxy Clay up into the crevices.

 Once all the Bitsy Earring Bezels are filled and flush to the edge of the Bitsy Bezel, use a wet-wipe to clean away any excess clay from the sidewalls of the bezel.

 Create a flat surface where the posts of the earrings can poke through and be level.
 I used a piece of packaging to create this surface.

 Read the resin instructions for safety concerns regarding the Nunn Design Resin.

 - Place a large plastic bag over my work surface and tape it down.